What is a personal licence?

 - either a basic disclosure criminal conviction certificate or the results of a subject access search under the Data Protection Act 1998(b) of the Police National Computer by the National Identification Service (this should be no more than one calendar month old when received by the Council);

-The Licensing Authority is required to notify the police when an applicant is found to have an unspent conviction for a relevant or foreign offence.
-The police may object to the application on crime prevention grounds and, in this case, the applicant is entitled to a hearing to determine the application.
+The licensing authority is required to notify the police when an applicant is found to have an unspent conviction for a relevant or foreign offence.
+The police may object to the application on crime prevention grounds.
+Similarly, the licensing authority is required to notify the Secretary of State through Home Office Immigration Enforcement when an applicant declares that they have been issued with an immigration penalty or convicted of an immigration offence.
+The Home Office may object on grounds that granting the licence would be prejudicial to the prevention of illegal working in licensed premises.
+In either case when an objection is received, the applicant is entitled to a hearing to determine the application.
 If there are no objections and the applicant otherwise meets the requirements, the application will be granted.